mmeru/CPSC-386-Pig-Game/README.md

+CPSC 386 Project

 # Pig - A Die Game

-The objectives of this exercise are:

-* Verify that a student's development environment is set up
-* Refresh our memory on how to write a program to a specification
-* Improving our programming practices
-* Learn about the Python programming language and it's standard library

-We shall all write the dice game named [Pig](https://en.wikipedia.org/wiki/Pig_(dice_game)).
 Pig is a game that is probably quite old and was first described in print by [John Scarne](https://en.wikipedia.org/wiki/John_Scarne) (famous for [Scarne's four aces trick](https://youtu.be/0Zmy2WlbSpg)).

 The game uses only one six sided die and is played with 2 or more players.
 Players take turns rolling the die and tabulating a score according to the rules.
 The first player to score 100 or more points wins.